simonewebdesign/simonewebdesign/source/_posts/2025-02-07-achieving-vertical-rhythm.md

 I went down the rabbit hole and discovered this Smashing Magazine article from 2012, titled [CSS Baseline: The Good, The Bad And The Ugly](https://www.smashingmagazine.com/2012/12/css-baseline-the-good-the-bad-and-the-ugly/).
 A great article that goes deep into the theory of "pattern recognition" (the *why*), and some of the challenges you might face while trying to get your web design vertically aligned.

-The article is definitely worth a read, but with my article I want to share my own approach to achieving what feels like a solid baseline, and hopefully inspire you to make your websites perfectly balanced as well—it's easier than you think.
+The article is definitely worth a read, but here I'll share my approach to achieving what feels like a solid baseline, and hopefully inspire you to make your websites perfectly balanced as well—it's easier than you think.

 Let's dive in.